Working at Habitat

 Habitat offers a competitive salary and benefits packages including fully paid medical, vision and dental insurance; 403(b) retirement plan, and vacation, sick leave and paid holidays.

-With Habitat AmeriCorps, you can serve in a leadership role on an active build site or at a local Habitat affiliate coordinating volunteers and serving Habitat clients.
-As stipend volunteers, AmeriCorps members receive a monthly stipend to serve full-time, working to engage more volunteers and serve more clients in our community – all the while gaining real-world work experience.
-Tacoma Habitat is now recruiting for the 2022/2023 term.
+With Habitat AmeriCorps, you can serve in a leadership role on an active build site or at a local Habitat office coordinating volunteers and serving Habitat clients.
+As stipend volunteers, AmeriCorps members receive a monthly living allowance to serve full-time, working to engage more volunteers and serve more families in our community – all the while gaining real-world work experience.
+Free housing is available for qualified candidates.